buskowsky/CopyFiles/README.md

 # CopyFiles
-Simple command line app to copy files.
+Simple command line app to copy files.</br>
-You must add source path and destination path in main to copy files.
+You must add source path and destination path in main to copy files.</br>
+You can see result using Result static class.